nick42d/youtui/README.md

 Version as of 09/Nov/23 and is still a work in progress.
 [![asciicast](https://asciinema.org/a/SOTRXdvkjM4vWHuwsWSDDDmBQ.svg)](https://asciinema.org/a/SOTRXdvkjM4vWHuwsWSDDDmBQ)
 # How to install and run
-- Clone the repository
+1. Clone the repository (`git clone https://github.com/nick42d/youtui/`)
-- Build - note nightly rust required for async traits
+1. Build - note nightly rust required for async traits (`cd youtui && cargo b --release`)
-- Give the application an authorisation header:
+1. Give the application an authorisation header:
   1. Open YouTube Music in your browser - ensure you are logged in.
   1. Open web developer tools (F12).
   1. Open Network tab and locate a POST request to `music.youtube.com`.
   1. Copy the `Cookie` into a text file named `cookie.txt` into your local youtui config directory (e.g ~/.config/youtui/ on Linux).
 Note you will need to create the directory if it does not exist.
+1. To run the TUI application, execute the binary located at `./target/release/youtui` with no arguments.
+1. To use the API in command-line mode, execute `./target/release/youtui --help` to see available commands.

+## Cookie extraction examples
 Firefox example (Right click and Copy Value):
 ![image](https://github.com/nick42d/youtui/assets/133559267/c7fda32c-10bc-4ebe-b18e-ee17c13f6bd0)
 Chrome example (Select manually and paste):